On algebraic structures of the Hochschild complex: Symmetric commutative open Frobenius algebras and BV-structure on shifted relative Hochschild homology

-\begin{remark} In \cite{ChenGan} Chen and Gan prove that for an open Frobenius algebra $A$, the Hochschild homology of $A$ seen as a \emph{coalgebra}, is a BV algebra.
-They also prove that the \emph{reduced} Hochschild homology is a BV and coBV algebra.
-It is necessary to take the reduced Hochschild homology in order to get the coBV structure. \end{remark}
+\begin{remark} The commutativity assumption is only needed to make $\widetilde{C}_*(A)$ a subcomplex of $C_*(A)$.
+For the proof of the previous theorem cocommutativity suffices (exercise). \end{remark}

-\section{Towards the action of the moduli space of curves: Sullivan chord diagrams}
+\begin{remark} In~\cite{ChenGan} Chen and Gan proved that for an open Frobenius algebra $A$, the reduced coHochschild homology of $A$ seen as a \emph{coalgebra}, is a BV-algebra.
+They also proved that the reduced Hochschild homology is a BV- and coBV-algebra.
+It is necessary to take the reduced Hochschild homology in order to get the coBV-structure. \end{remark}

-In this section we extend the operations introduced in the previous section to an action of Sullivan chord diagrams on the Hochschild chains $C_*(A,A)$ [and cochains $C^*(A,A^\vee)$] and on the Hochschild cochains $C^*(A,A^\vee)$ of an open Frobenius algebra.
-Our formulation implies to \cite{TZ} and can be extended to homotopy Frobenius algebras without much of modification.
-Because the inner product induces an isomorphism $A\simeq A^\vee$ of $A$-bimodules then all structures can be transferred from $HH^*(A,A^\vee)$ to $HH^*(A,A)$ and this recovers the main result of \cite{TZ}.
-Since we are describing the action on the Hochschild chains there is difference in our terminology with that of \cite{TZ}.
-Here the incoming cycles of Sullivan chord diagram correspond to outgoing cycles of the same diagram in \cite{TZ} and \cite{CG}.
+\section{Closed Frobenius Algebras: Action of the moduli space of curves via Sullivan chord diagrams}

-This action is part of the action of the homology of the moduli space on the Hochschild chains of a closed Frobenius algebra.
-We refer the reader to \cite{CTZ} for a description of the action of of the moduli space of curves on the Hochschild chains of Hermitian Calabi-Yau spaces.
-More recently there has been some progress has been annonced by N. Wahl and C. Westerland \cite{WahWest} who claimed to have extended these results for integral coefficients and strong homotopy Frobenius algebras .
+In this section we extend the operations introduced in Section~\ref{sec:Frobenius} to an action of Sullivan chord diagrams on the Hochschild chains $C_*(A,A)$ [and cochains $C^*(A,A^\vee)$] of a closed Frobenius algebra.
+The main theorem of this section recovers a theorem in~\cite{TZ}, because the inner product induces an isomorphism $A\simeq A^\vee$ of $A$-bimodules, so that all structures can be transferred from $HH^*(A,A^\vee)$ to $HH^*(A,A)$.
+Since we are describing the action on the Hochschild chains there is a difference between our terminology and that of~\cite{TZ}.
+Here the incoming cycles of a Sullivan chord diagram correspond to outgoing cycles of the same diagram in~\cite{TZ} and~\cite{CG}.
+Such an action has also been described by Wahl and Westerland~\cite{WahWest}, who work with integral coefficients and explain how to infer from it an action of the moduli spaces of curves (see Section 2.10 in~\cite{WahWest}).